Gymnastic rings are one of the best pieces of equipment you can own. You can create a ton of workouts from the comfort of your own home.

 Once you are able to hold yourself above the rings with your feet off of the ground you may be ready to rock some awesome ring exercises like the assisted dip, ring dip, or ring push-up.

 If you’re not quite there yet practice holding yourself in this position a couple of times per week.
-3 to 5 sets of holds for as long as you can help you to get used to the rings instability, strengthen your grip, chest, and shoulders, and let your nervous system no that you mean business 🙂
+3 to 5 sets of holds for as long as you can help you to get used to the instability of the rings, strengthen your grip, chest, and shoulders, and let your nervous system no that you mean business 🙂

 If you’re feeling steady Eddie holding yourself up on the rings then you might be ready to start rocking some exercises.